BBischof/top100ClimbsRoute/writeup.md

 - dragging a point just after the starting waypoint to the top of the climb
 - adjusting points in-between to make sure they followed the _exact_ path as the specified segment
 - fixing some data issues again _(yes, there were more at this point, c.f. below)_
-- adjusting the route between ends of climbs and starts of next to optimize both
+- adjusting the route between ends of climbs and starts of next to optimize both: enjoyability of ride, and minimal distance taking into consideration the different location

- - enjoyability of ride
- - minimal distance taking into consideration the different location

 This last point was important to me.
 The genetic algorithm provides a pretty good global solution, but since I was effectively doubling the number of waypoints, and the algorithm never saw the new ones, there was only this human option.